 When you try to build your credit up, one of the most difficult things to figure out is how many credit cards you plan to have.
 This is a decision that must be made ahead of time — even if you’re not planning to apply for all the cards right away.

 We’re going to try and explain all the different ’cause and effect’ scenarios that come about when managing the amount of credit cards you own.

-The average American’s credit score is 687 as reported by Experian.
+The average American’s credit score is 706 as according to our study.

 A diminished score makes borrowing difficult.
 Worse still, any borrowing terms that are extended are often expensive with high interest rates.
 These high rates represent the risk associated with a borrower who doesn’t enjoy a good credit profile.

 Nearly every American will need to borrow for large purchases throughout life.
 Most notable of these expenses is a home.

 Consider the difference in a monthly mortgage payment when an interest rate is just 1% greater.

 On a hypothetical $200,000 mortgage with a 30-year fixed term an interest rate of 4% will require a $954 monthly payment.
 Now, imagine you hold a lower credit score, your interest rate is 5% and the monthly payment is $1,073 yielding a total finance charge of $149,000.
 This is $35,000 in extra financing charges over the life of the mortgage all because of a mediocre score.

 The above example assumes a mortgage can be obtained.
 In many cases the hopeful homeowner doesn’t have a solid enough credit background to earn a mortgage at all.
 This is a very real problem for many of us.